DrThomasAger/smile/README.md

 It can be any name, but the name **must match the task or function the AI is fulfilling**.

-### Prompt Language and Response Language

-Why use name tags?
-They keep the model following the instructions over multiple turns.
-This also gives us an opportunity to introduce a general idea: Our ***prompt language*** defines the ***response language***.

-This response language starts with a name tag in markdown formatting.
-It is used to establish the embodiment that the model is fulfilling in this instance.
-In this **quick start example**, the role is being an **expert** on the ***(: Smile*** prompt instruction language.

-`***(: Smile Expert***:`

-***(: Smile*** can ask the model to respond in all kinds of formats.
-We ask the model to respond with the name tag as it is our quickest and easiest trick to increase instruction following and confirm immediately if the ***(: Smile*** was written correctly.

- In the example prompt, I additionally added:

-`) End prompt language, respond in response language starting with name tag [(: ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you  :)`

-At the end of the prompt.
-This means that my name tag includes a link to this repo.
-Feel free to change the link or play with the example.

 ## Sections